-According to a local lawyer, victims are increasingly being forced to sign gagging orders before receiving their compensation.
+According to a specialist asbestos claims Solicitor, victims are increasingly being forced to sign gagging orders before receiving their compensation for asbestos related diseases.

-at national firm Simpson Millar, is aware that some employers do not fulfill their duties when it comes to managing asbestos in their premises – evidenced by the number of calls the asbestos team gets each month from people who have recently been exposed without warning.
+Helen Grady, a specialist asbestos and Mesothelioma claims Solicitor at national law firm Simpson Millar, is aware that some employers do not fulfill their duties when it comes to managing asbestos in their premises – evidenced by the number of calls our asbestos claims team gets each month from people who have recently been exposed to asbestos without warning.

-Helen, who is based in the firm’s Bristol office, explains: “Asbestos is present in a huge number of commercial buildings yet SMEs in particular are reluctant to arrange for the proper surveys to be carried out.
-They know that if asbestos-containing materials are found, they might have to pay for it to be made safe, and that can be expensive.
+Helen explains, “Asbestos is present in a huge number of commercial buildings yet SMEs in particular are reluctant to arrange for the proper asbestos surveys to be carried out.
+They know that if asbestos materials are found, they might have to pay for it to be made safe, and that can be expensive.

 The number of people dying today from exposure back in the 60s and 70s still hasn’t peaked, but there is no reason why anyone should die from asbestos related diseases 10–60 years from now.
 But they will, says Helen, because some companies continue to disregard the regulations that have been written to protect workers.